 Preparation of MLA Design Thesis

-The seminar meets weekly for three hours, beginning with a presentation and seminar discussion, followed by tutorial workshops with smaller groups.
+Course readings, video lectures, and cameo advice from faculty and recent graduates are made available via Canvas.
+The course meets weekly for ninety minutes via Zoom for workshop presentations and discussion of thesis projects in development.
 In addition to the regularly scheduled class sessions, tutorial workshops, and formal reviews, individual meetings with faculty advisors are an important aspect of the course.
-Students will be invited to identify and secure a GSD faculty thesis advisor during the first half of the term.
+Students will be invited to identify and secure a GSD faculty thesis advisor by the end of August.
 By the end of the term candidates will have prepared a proposal for their individual design thesis through word and image.